apple/foundationdb/design/Commit/How a commit is done in FDB.md

 ### Post Resolution section

 * The proxy waits until the local batch number is current

-### TLog section
 * The proxy updates the metadata keys and attaches corresponding storage servers' tags to all mutations.
 * The proxy then waits until the commit version is current, i.e. the proxy's committed version is catching up with the commit version of the batch and these two versions are within the MVCC window.
-* The proxy pushs the commit data to TLog
+* The proxy pushes the commit data to TLogs.
-* TLog waits the commit version to current, then persist the commit.
+* TLog waits the commit version to be current, then persists the commit.
-* Wait until *all* TLogs returns the transaction result.
+* Wait until *all* TLogs return the transaction result.

 ### Reply section